 A Crane Among Wolves

-1506, Joseon.
+The introduction scene of this novel is set in the year 1506 in the Joseon Dynasty.
 The people suffer under the cruel reign of the tyrant King Yeonsan, powerless to stop him from abusing women, banning and burning books and commandeering private land for his recreational use.

 Seventeen-year-old Iseul has lived a sheltered, privileged life despite the kingdom's turmoil.
 When her older sister, Suyeon, becomes the king's latest prey, Iseul leaves the relative safety of her village, traveling through forbidden territory to reach the capital in hopes of stealing her sister back.
 But she soon discovers the king's power is absolute, and to challenge his rule is to court certain death.